 1. Have a valid and active Buyer account.
 If the user does not yet have a Buyer's account, follow the registration process instructions to create one.

-2. Agree to the Lessee's Agreement.
-After the user creates a Buyer account and logs into the site, the Lessee's Agreement may be accessed from the Buyer's Homepage at any time.
+2. Agree to the Bidding Terms Agreement.
+After the user creates a Buyer account and logs into the site, the Bidding Terms Agreement may be accessed from the Buyer's Homepage at any time.

 3. Have an adequate bid allowance for the parcel(s) of interest.
 Depending on the government agency, parcels may be bid on per acre or total bonus.
 When entering a bid, the total cost of the lease is calculated and displayed.
 This cost includes all the fees involved in the transaction and cannot be greater than the bid allowance.

 4. User must also register for the individual sale, accepting the terms and conditions.
-For each individual sale, the user will be assigned a Bidder ID #, unique to each sale.
-Other bidders will only see the Bidder ID#.
+For each individual sale, the user will be assigned a Buyer ID #, unique to each sale.
+Other bidders will only see the Buyer ID#.